jenkins-x/jx/CONTRIBUTION.md

  - [git][]
  - [Go][] 1.15.5 is supported
  - [dep](https://github.com/golang/dep)
+ - [golangci-lint](https://github.com/golangci/golangci-lint) `1.42.1` , wich will be used to lint your code later
  - [pre-commit](https://pre-commit.com) _optional: we use [detect-secrets](https://github.com/Yelp/detect-secrets) to help prevent secrets leaking into the code base_